learn-co-curriculum/cssi-10.2-design-doc-practice/README.md

 4. Be prepared to explain the design doc your wrote with another group at the end of your time

-<a href='https://learn.co/lessons/cssi-10.2-design-doc-practice' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-10.2-design-doc-practice' title='DESIGN DOC PRACTICE'>DESIGN DOC PRACTICE</a> on Learn.co and start learning to code for free.</p>